Gender Pay Gap 2024

-The Hotel Folk is one single legal entity which employs more than 250 employees over 6 Hotels, Golf Cub, Spa, and a Country Club.
+The Hotel Folk is one single legal entity which employs more than 250 employees over six hotels and a Country Club.
 We are committed to ensuring equal pay between women and men for equal work, and equality in all contractual terms and benefits.
-This is not only our legal obligation in continuing to ensure we comply with the Equality Act 2010, but we also strongly feel this to be our ongoing moral obligation too.
+This is not only our legal obligation in continuing to ensure we comply with the Equality Act 2010 but we also strongly feel this to be our ongoing moral obligation too.
 We believe we continue to pay fairly based on the Company’s business performance and market conditions.

 What is the gender pay gap?